-When will the changes to stamp duty start?
+When did the changes to stamp duty start?

-The announcement yesterday was well received by the housing market, who saw shares increase in house-building construction companies and estate agents like Foxtons and Purplebricks.
+The announcement in July was well received by the housing market, who saw shares increase in house-building construction companies and estate agents like Foxtons and Purplebricks.

 Will first time buyers pay stamp duty in 2020?